Chapter 7 - Money: Creation & Growth

 Now, let’s assume Bank A receives a loan request from Alpha Company for $100’000.
 Bank A approves it.
 As a result, Alpha Company finds their deposit account at Bank A increased by $100’000.
 Alpha Company uses the funds to make a purchase from Bravo Company, which banks at Bank B. Bank B now sees an inflow into the deposit account of their Client, Bravo Company, along with its Reserve account up by $100’000.
 Bank B must keep $10’000 of this amount in the Reserve account with the FED, while the remaining $90’000 may be lent out.
 It just so happens that Charlie Company puts in a well-argued application for a loan of $90’000 with Bank B. Bank B approves it.
 Charlie Company didn’t ask for the loan to leave the funds on deposit with Bank B. Charlie Company uses the money to buy a truck from Delta Company that banks at Bank C. So Bank C has an inflow of $90’000, of which it has to put $9’000 into Reserve.
 Guess what?
 Bank C now has a business customer, Echo Company, asking for a loan of $81’000.
 It gets its loan approved and finds $81’000 in its deposit account.
 This deposit also travels to Bank D. Then Bank D gets a loan request.
 You get the idea.
 And so the chain continues.

-At the end of the journey, given a 10% RRR, an inflow of $100’000 in Reserves in a Bank allows for creation of a maximum of $1 million in new deposits and loans in the banking system.
+At the end of the journey, given a 10% RRR, an inflow of $100’000 in Reserves in a bank allows for creation of a maximum of $1 million in new deposits and loans in the banking system.
 The lower the RRR, the more money (deposits) may be created.
 This process is called the Multiple Deposit Creation System.
 FIAT money multiplies itself.
 Marvelous.

 In short, new money, i.e. new deposits, are created when banks make new loans.

 There is another way ‘narrow’ money may be created, a most straight-forward one.
 The FED itself can create or ‘print’ more money.
 It cannot only put more currency (coins and bills) in circulation but also create Reserves out of thin air.
 The FED created new money when it bought Treasury Bills from Bank A in the above example.
-It usually does create new money exclusively for the benefit of the government.
+It usually creates new money exclusively for the benefit of the government.
 (Remember central banks have basically been set up to help run the government’s finances).
 It can do this indirectly as described above or directly.

 The FED can put money directly into the account of the Treasury.
 (In most countries the Treasury is called the Ministry of Finance).
 The government is practically the only entity, other than banks supervised by the FED, that has an account at the FED (called the Treasury General Account (TGA)).
-The FED can put money into the TGA in exchange for a written promise of the government to repay this money.
+The FED can put money into the TGA in exchange for a promise of the government to repay this money.
 Bingo.
 When the FED puts money into the TGA, the FED’s balance sheet increases: it has now more government I.O.Us (typically bonds) on the asset side, and more money in the TGA (which is a liability for the FED).

 The FED can also buy government debt from banks at its discretion and so create ‘Excess Reserves’.
-The end result is the same – the government has fresh funds to pay public employees, build roads or finance military gear.
+The end result is the same – the government has fresh funds to pay public employees, build roads or finance military equipment.
 Conveniently, there is no need to raise taxes.

 When the FED increases its balance sheet by acquiring more government debt and paying for it by creating more Reserves, we generally talk about ‘Quantitative Easing’ or ‘monetization of debt’ or simply ‘money printing’.